Computes the log-likelihood function (LLF) of the estimated ARMA model.

 - The Log-Likelihood Function (LLF) is described here.

 - The time series is homogeneous or equally spaced.

-- The residuals/innovations standard deviation (i.e. $\sigma$) should be greater than zero.
+- The standard deviation of the residuals/innovations (i.e., $\sigma$) should be greater than zero.

 - ARMA model has independent and normally distributed residuals with constant variance.
 The ARMA log-likelihood function becomes: